B-Maxwell/PlayScalaIntro/README.md

 Copy the remote app url and git repo and save for reference later. ie; https://rocky-everglades-71247.herokuapp.com/ | https://git.heroku.com/rocky-everglades-71247.git

+Generate a Secret hash and add it to the config file:
+$ sbt playGenerateSecret
+and capture the string (make sure to remove any backquotes!!)
+Replace (or add) the line in application.conf like this: play.crypto.secret = ${APP_SECRET}

+Add the APP_SECRET key inside the quotes to share with Heroku:
+$ heroku config:add APP_SECRET=""

 Deploy to heroku remote:
 $ git push heroku master